Satrio Budihardjo Joedono

-Satrio "Billy" Budihardjo Joedono (December 1, 1932 – April 16, 2017) was an Indonesian economist.
+Satrio "Billy" Budihardjo Joedono (1 December 1932 – 16 April 2017) was an Indonesian economist who served as Minister of Trade from 1993 to 1995.
 He graduated at the top level from Canisius College.

 Career

 Joedono served as the Minister of Trade of Indonesia from 1993 to 1995.
 In November 1995 the Department of Trade was merged with the Ministry of Industry and a Ministry of Industry and Trade (Depperindag) was established.
 Later, Joedono was appointed to the key position of Chair of the Audit Board of Indonesia, holding this position from 1998 to 2004.